dask/dask/docs/source/resilience.rst

 This is convenient if, during the course of experimentation, you find your workers in an inconvenient state that makes them unresponsive.
 The ``Client.restart`` method kills all workers, flushes all scheduler state, and then brings all workers back online, resulting in a clean cluster.
+This requires the nanny process (which is started by default).